Schwannomatosis

 What to expect from your doctor

-Your healthcare provider is likely to ask you several questions, including:
+Your healthcare professional is likely to ask you several questions, including:

 - When did you first notice symptoms?